barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 | 2022-03-03 |  21,077.96 |
 | ...        |            |

-The valuation of a position is calculated by multiplying the position's `open` quantity by the last available quote price.
+Generally speaking, the valuation of a position is calculated by multiplying the position's `open` quantity by the last available quote price.

 The valuation of a portfolio, on a given day, is the sum of the valuations of the portfolio's positions on that day — with one important caveat.
 The aggregate value of the portfolio is presented in the portfolio's default currency.
 So, each position denominated in a foreign currency will first be translated into portfolio's default currency, using the exchange rate on the given day.